apache/storm/docs/Metrics.md

 ##### `__execute-count`

-This count metrics is bolt specific.
-It counts the number of times that a bolt's `execute` method on a bolt was called.
+This count metric is bolt specific.
+It counts the number of times that a bolt's `execute` method was called.

 #### Tuple Latency Metrics